regolith-linux/regolith-desktop-website/content/docs/reference/build-system.md

 The Regolith build system consists mainly of bash [shell scripts](https://github.com/regolith-linux/voulage/.github/scripts).
 These scripts are run from [GitHub workflows](https://github.com/regolith-linux/voulage/.github/workflows) but are designed to be runnable directly from the appropriate local environment to facilitate easy testing and troubleshooting.
 The following is a high level summary of what the package builder does once invoked:

 1. Set up source state such as the target string, which is generated from `<stage>-<distro>-<codename>-<architecture>`
-2. Download the current manifest from the target repository
+2. Get the current manifest from the Voulage repository (inside `manifests/` folder)
 3. Generate the merged package model starting from the root and working into each segment in the `target` string
 4. With the merged model, iterate over each package, generating a manifest entry by resolving the commit hash from the specified ref
 5. After all manifest entries are generated, compare the generated manifest with the earlier downloaded copy
 6. If no changes found, exit because no packages have changes on the specified refs
 7. Otherwise, package changes have been detected.
 Download the entire target repository
 8. For each difference found, delegate to distro-specific build package build and repo publish commands
+9. Publish the new packages to the target repository
-9. Publish the updated repository and manifest back to the target repository
+9. Commit and push the updated manifest back to the Voulage repository

 ## ISO Build System